 Exposure to the community was again brought forward when Post members dedicated a "Liberty Tree” dedicated to Korean War Veterans at the City of Weatherby Lake in June of 2005.
 Then in August of 2005, the Post brought the community together to fund a visit of the "Vietnam Traveling Wall” to Parkville.
 The total dollar and man-hours for the project exceeded $70,000 that was totally supported by the community.

 In September 2005, the Post contributed to a local Parkville company to help deliver supplies to Gulfport, Mississippi after the devastating hurricane Katrina.
-In October 2005, the Post was honored with the ability to bring home 120 soldiers of the 326th Area Support Group U.S. Army Reserves Unit with a fitting ceremony and family reunion.
+In October 2005, the Post was honored with the ability to bring home 120 soldiers of the 326th Area Support Group U.S. Army Reserves Unit from Iraq with a fitting ceremony and family reunion.